 “If your enemy is secure at all points, be prepared for him.
 If he is in superior strength, evade him.
 If your opponent is temperamental, seek to irritate him.
 Pretend to be weak, that he may grow arrogant.
 If he is taking his ease, give him no rest.
 If his forces are united, separate them.
 Attack him where he is unprepared, appear where you are not expected.”

 I’ve read comments from retail analysts who claim Instacart will “never become a grocery retailer” because it’s a low-margin business.
 I understand the rationale for such comments.
 However, it is foolish to believe that Instacart will “never” become a grocery retailer.
-It’s also foolish to believe that Instacart can’t create a better retail experience than their grocery customers.
+It’s also foolish to believe that Instacart can’t create a better retail experience than their retail grocery customers.
 I’m confident that Instacart will introduce their own private label products, expand into dark kitchens, and seek out ways to reimagine the grocery experience altogether.
-This will reduce costs and increase margins for Instacart.

 I’m often asked how confident I am that Instacart can or will become a grocery retailer.
 I answer the question this way.
 I was the first person to argue that Instacart should invest in opening micro-fulfillment centers and become a system integrator.
 Not a single retail analyst came out in support of my argument.
 I will be proven correct that that Instacart will open micro-fulfillment centers because they have no choice.
 Under the right circumstances, Instacart will become a grocery retailer.
 I guarantee it.